 What Is Procedural Memory?

 Long-term memory is divided into two subtypes, explicit and implicit memory, the latter of which can be further separated into procedural memory, conditioning, and priming.
 Implicit memory is utilized when you automatically recall information and events.
 In the case of procedural memory, the information you’re retrieving is related to a task that you’re performing.
-For example, when you tie your shoes, you likely do not think about the specific steps involved because your procedural memory allows you to recall the information necessary to perform this action unconsciously.
+For example, when you tie your shoes, you likely do not think about the specific steps involved because your procedural memory allows you to unconsciously recall the information necessary to perform this action.
 In this way, procedural memory refers to a type of long-term memory that helps you remember how to automatically do things without giving it any thought.

 Differentiating Between Procedural And Declarative Memory

 For example, consider the act of driving.
 If you had to consciously think about how to activate your blinker, turn a corner, and speed up, you may have trouble driving without getting distracted.
 However, if you go to a state you've visited before and someone tells you about a unique road law, you could use declarative memory to recall the law and follow it while driving.
 Since isn't stored in your procedural memory with your motor skills, you must think about it to retrieve it.
-Procedural memory makes many parts of life simpler.
+Procedural learning makes many parts of life simpler.

 How Procedural Memory Is Developed